No Products in the Cart

-There are good reasons to have a spare set of tyres: winter tyres for icy conditions, summer tyres for off-road travel, performance tyres for motor sport.
+There are many good reasons to have a spare set of car tyres: winter tyres for icy conditions, summer tyres for off-road adventures, performance tyres for motor sport.
 However, the problem is that even unused tyres degrade over time.
-This blog will explain how to store tyres in the right way to slow degradation and avoid shortening the life of your investment.
+This blog explains why it's important to store tyres correctly and the best way to store them so as to slow degradation and avoid shortening the life of your investment.

 Tyres have UV protection chemicals built into their rubber compounds.
 These protective oils get evenly distributed over the surface of the tyre, when they are in use, to keep the tyre flexible and in good condition.
 The problem is that this protection becomes patchy when the tyres are not used for long periods.
 The patchiness results in the black rubber, tyre compound stiffening and losing its flexibility.
 This hastens the ageing process and makes the tyres prone to surface cracks, which if bad enough can increase the risk of a blow out.